dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 **Before** configuring a conditional access policy for Skype for Business Online, you must:
 - Have a **Skype for Business Online subscription** and assign the Skype for Business Online license to users.
-- Have an **Enterprise Mobility + Security (EMS)** or an **Azure Active Directory (Azure AD) premium subscription**, and users must be licensed for EMS or Azure AD.
+- Have an **Enterprise Mobility + Security (EMS) subscription** or an **Azure Active Directory (Azure AD) Premium subscription**, and have users be licensed for EMS or Azure AD.
 For more details, see [Enterprise Mobility pricing](https://www.microsoft.com/en-us/cloud-platform/enterprise-mobility-pricing) or [Azure Active Directory pricing](https://azure.microsoft.com/en-us/pricing/details/active-directory/).

 -   [Enable modern authentication](https://docs.microsoft.com/en-us/intune/deploy-use/restrict-access-to-skype-for-business-online-with-microsoft-intune) for Skype for Business Online.
 -  Have all your users using **Skype for Business Online**.
 If you have a deployment with both Skype for Business Online and Skype for Business on-premises, the conditional access policy will not be applied to users.

 The device that needs access to Skype for Business Online must:

 -   Be an **Android** or **iOS** device.